Jordan Cooper Death: Man arrested in woman's murder

 Investigators were able to positively match Turner's identity based on a Band-Aid that was found in Cooper's house during the investigation.

+“Detectives were asking my wife if she had any clothes missing, so I don’t know if there were more clothes than hers,” Schaus said.

+“It's mind-boggling to think that something that you see on 'Dateline,' nothing you see around here,” Schaus said.

-Turner faces charges of burglary, sexual battery and murder.
-Turner is being held on no bond.
+Turner is being held without bond as he faces charges of burglary, sexual battery and murder.
+Authorities said he will appear in court Saturday morning.

 Sheriff Darryl Daniels said Jordan was first reported missing on Nov.
 26 by her mother.
 She was last seen in Keystone Heights.